 “Three Blind Mice” is supposedly yet another ode to Bloody Mary’s reign, with the trio in question believed to be a group of Protestant bishops—Hugh Latimer, Nicholas Radley, and The Archbishop of Canterbury, Thomas Cranmer—who (unsuccessfully) conspired to overthrow the queen and were burned at the stake for their heresy.
 Critics suggest that the blindness in the title refers to their religious beliefs.

-Like “Ring Around the Rosie,” “Here We Go Round the Mulberry Bush” is often sung as part of a children’s game.
-According to historian R. S. Duncan, a former governor of England’s Wakefield Prison, the song originated with that 420-year-old institution’s female prisoners, who were exercised around a mulberry tree.
-Which is probably not the connotation your six-year-old self had in mind.
+“Here We Go Round the Mulberry Bush” is often sung as part of a children’s game.
+Historian R. S. Duncan, a former governor of England’s Wakefield Prison, suggested that the song originated with that 420-year-old institution’s female prisoners, who exercised around a mulberry tree.
+Which is probably not the connotation your 6-year-old self had in mind.

 But Snopes labels this reading false, and quotes folklorist Philip Hiscock with a more likely suggestion: That the nursery rhyme probably has its origins “in the religious ban on dancing among many Protestants in the nineteenth century, in Britain as well as here in North America.
 Adolescents found a way around the dancing ban with what was called in the United States the ‘play-party.’
 Play-parties consisted of ring games which differed from square dances only in their name and their lack of musical accompaniment.
 They were hugely popular, and younger children got into the act, too.”

 A version of this story ran in 2015; it has been updated for 2022.